← Back to work

 Shipping a new IP meant rebuilding screens from scratch.
 There was no shared template, no token layer, no way to swap a theme without redesigning the whole thing.

 "The seven apps had the same structure, the same gameplay, the same UX patterns.
 The only real difference was the IP skin on top.
-That meant one system could serve all of them, as long as I built the right abstraction layer."
+That meant one system could serve all of them — as long as we built the right abstraction layer."

 T